Building Resilient Cloud Workloads with AWS Well-Architected Reviews

 • Stage 0 – Hope & Heroics: No documented playbooks.
 The plan is Slack, smart people, and luck.
 Downtime is chaotic and customer updates lag.

-• Stage 1 – At Least We Have a Plan: Runbooks exist, stakeholders know who is on point, but failover steps are mostly manual.
-Teams coordinate faster and communication remains consistent.
+• Stage 1 – At Least We Have a Plan: Runbooks exist, stakeholders know who is on point, but failover steps remain mostly manual.
+Teams coordinate faster and communication stays consistent.

 • Stage 2 – Assisted Automation: Core scenarios trigger scripted responses, observability drives action, and chaos tests happen regularly.
 Mean time to recover shortens as toil drops.

-• Stage 3 – Self-Healing: Multi-region or multi-account patterns, automated runbooks, and human involvement is exception management, not firefighting.
+• Stage 3 – Self-Healing: Multi-region or multi-account patterns plus automated runbooks keep workloads steady, and human involvement becomes exception management, not firefighting.
 Incidents often resolve before customers notice.

 Process and Planning to Stage 1